-The people and creatures inhabiting the depths of the Seven Seas.
+The people inhabiting the depths of the Seven Seas.

 The old and highly advanced civilization inhabiting Atlantis, the legendary kingdom located deep underwater in the Atlantic Ocean.
 Inhabitants of the kingdom of Xebel, which is one of the Seven Kingdoms formed after the sinking of Atlantis, share the same biological features as those of Atlantis.